Spring Garden Revival

 Municipal Tree Protection Ordinances & Professional Standards in Burlington

-Burlington enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and all public trees, with special provisions for heritage or landmark trees.
-Applications are reviewed by the Burlington Building Department and may require coordination with utility companies for line clearance.
+Burlington enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with additional safeguards for heritage and landmark specimens.
+Applications are reviewed by the Building Department and may require coordination with the Planning Board and utility companies for line clearance.
 Emergency storm damage protocols and public notification are standard for significant public tree work.
-Violations are subject to correction procedures, timeframes, and possible appeals.
-Commercial tree work requires a minimum 1M general liability insurance, workers compensation, and bonding for municipal contracts.
-Professional liability is also required for consulting and assessment services.
+Violations are subject to correction orders, fines, and possible appeals.
+Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and professional liability coverage.
+For ordinance details and permit applications:

 Burlington Building Department